andyl/datacat/notes/design.md

 - exec
 - alert

-Operations: a standalone repo, upstream of Driot and Jobex
+Operations: a standalone repo, upstream of Datacat and Jobex
 - defined in yaml - like ansible
 -